Let’s face it… The word “mildew” means different things to people. To the gardener, “powdery mildew” is a fungi on vegetables especially on cucurbits.

 How To Get Rid Of Powdery Mildew on Rose Bushes

-The first signs of this disease appears on young leaves.
+The first powdery mildew symptoms appear on young leaves.
 The leaves hold their color but begin to crinkle.
-Small patches of mold develop with spore bearing fungal filaments.
+Small patches of mold develop with spore-bearing fungal filaments.

 These spread to the stems and other parts of the rose including the buds.
 As the fungal disease spreads it anchors itself to the foliage.
 From there, the fungus will draw on the nutrients and moisture within the leaves. [source]

 This destructive disease can kill the plant within a short duration.
-Take appropriate measure to control the disease in its early stages.
+Take appropriate measure to prevent powdery mildew or put out the disease in its early stages.

 Inspection – Inspecting your plants for any signs associated with the disease.
 The signs are likely to be found on new leaves although it can occur on older parts as well.
 Carefully inspect the foliage and the blooms.